Table of Contents

 Duration or dissolution

 Some partnership agreements clearly state how long the partnership will last.
 In that case, the partnership comes to an end at the expiration of the stipulated date.
-But, sometimes you may not be able to decide how long the partnership will last.
+But sometimes you may not be able to decide how long the partnership will last.
 You could run into situations where the business can’t move forward anymore.
-This is why you should decide from the onset how the partnership can be dissolved amicably so parties can go their separate ways.
+This is why you should decide from the start how the partnership can be dissolved amicably.

 Managing partnership agreements